Gapforce

 Gapforce is a UK-based gap year and student volunteering provider.
-Founded in 1989, Gapforce is a leading provider of structured adventure travel programs, volunteer projects, conservation placements and outdoor training courses.
+Founded in 1989, Gapforce is a provider of structured adventure travel programs, volunteer projects, conservation placements and outdoor training courses.

 Gapforce is based in the United Kingdom and has in-country staff all around the world.

 Overview

 Gapforce offers a large variety of volunteer, adventure travel and gap year programs both in the UK and overseas that combine conservation and wildlife volunteering, adventure travel, and outdoor training courses.

 Staff training

-All Gapforce leaders have completed the renowned Expedition Leader Training course.
-The 16-week ELT course begins in the mountains of Wales before heading into the jungles of Costa Rica and Panama where participants receive full training and internationally recognised certifications, hands-on skills and comprehensive training, enabling them to safely plan and lead expeditions around the world.
+All Gapforce leaders have completed the Expedition Leader Training course.
+The 16-week ELT course begins in the mountains of Wales before heading into the jungles of Costa Rica and Panama where participants receive full training and certifications, hands-on skills and comprehensive training, enabling them to safely plan and lead expeditions around the world.